FintechLabZ/SHRK-RoadMap/White Paper.md

 #SHRK White Paper

-     Welcome to your Future Quantum Security Investment the
+     Welcome to your Future Universal Hybrid Investment Asset the
           Shark Fin.
 Protocol